-Best practice advice common to all implementations are discussed in Chapters on Rights Metadata, Advanced Metadata Techniques and Generic Processes and Conventions
+Best practice advice common to all implementations are discussed in Chapters on Rights Metadata, Expressing company financial information, Advanced Metadata Techniques, and Generic Processes and Conventions

 There are chapters dedicated to using NewsML-G2 to convey Text, Pictures and Graphics and Audio and Video.
 Every effort has been made to provide links in cases where features being used are described in more depth elsewhere in the document.